-- Combine the cabbage, carrot, onion, garlic, soy sauce, sesame oil and black pepper in a medium bowl.
+- In a medium bowl, combine the cabbage, carrot, onion, garlic, soy sauce, sesame oil and black pepper.
 Mix well.

-- Whisk the cornstarch in a small bowl with about 1/4 cup water.
+- In a small bowl, whisk the cornstarch with about 1/4 cup of water.

 - One at a time, lay a wonton wrapper on a flat work surface (keep the remaining wrappers covered with a damp paper towel).
-Dip your finger in the cornstarch-water mixture and run it around the edges of the wrapper.
+Dip your finger into the cornstarch-water mixture, and run it around the edges of the wrapper.

-- Add the oil to a large skillet over medium heat.
-When hot, carefully add the pot stickers, smooth-side down, and cook for a minute or more, until golden.
+- To a large skillet over medium heat, add the oil.
+When the oil is hot, carefully add the pot stickers smooth side down, and cook for a minute or more, until golden.

 You’ve likely enjoyed crab rangoon at your favorite Chinese restaurant in the form of fried wontons stuffed with a warm, creamy crabmeat mixture.
 I’ve deconstructed this version and switched things up a bit.
 Bake the wontons in the oven for just a few minutes, then use them to dip into this cold, creamy and seasoned dip.
 What a treat!